 Fig. 91.-Pseudo-osteomalacic Rickety Pelvis.
+(After Naegele.)

-(After Naegele.) depends upon (1) the amount of softening of the bones, and (2) whether or not the patient stands or walks much.
+whether or not the patient stands or walks much.
 If the bones are not extremely soft and the patient is able to stand and walk, the heads of the femora, reacting to the body weight, push the acetabula upwards and thus move them outwards, and the usual kind of rickety pelvis is the result.
 If the patient cannot stand or walk, (a) there is no upward pressure of the femora to press the acetabula upwards and outwards, and (b) if in addition the bones are so soft as to yield to muscular action, the muscles pull the ischia, ilia, and pubic bones towards the trochanters, and drive the necks of the femora inwards, thus crumpling inwards the acetabula.
 When this crumpling of the os innominatum has gone far enough to bring the acetabula within the line joining the sacro-iliac sychondrosis and the feet, then, if the patient stands or walks, the upward pressure of the femora drives the acetabula in instead of out, and thus increases the deformity.
-One of the most characteristic cases of this type of pelvis was described by Naegele, and the subject of it did not attempt to walk till the age of seven.